About the Django Contributor License Agreement

 Trivial patches like spelling fixes or missing words in the documentation don't require an agreement, since anybody could do those.

 - Individual Contributor License Agreement (PDF).
 If you're working on Django as an individual, this is the form you should use.

 - Corporate Contributor License Agreement (PDF).
 If you're working on Django as part of your job, you and your employer will need to download and sign this form.
 More details are in the FAQ.

-- Send the CLA to the Django Software Foundation by scanning and emailing the document to email@example.com.
+- Email the CLA to the Django Software Foundation at firstname.lastname@example.org

 Copyright Django Software Foundation.
 CC-BY..Back to Top